An SLC-Approach to Designing a Book Tracking App

 A diagram displaying the information model for how Bookstack works.A whiteboard drawing show some sketches of the Bookstack UI

-Employing an MVP approach allowed me to vastly simplify the data displayed on any one screen and resulted in a very simple and intuitive UI.
+Employing an this SLC approach allowed me to vastly simplify the data displayed on any one screen and resulted in a very simple and intuitive UI.
 Thoughtful empty states and the magic of drag-n-drop and swiping conventions in iOS make the interactions feel very familiar and intuitive.

 The app is simple and only does a couple of things.
 But it does them extremely well and it requires virtually zero training or help documentation in order to learn how to get started and use the app.